ben-harter-murphy/travis-ci/notes.md

 setup your travisci yml file accordingly so that every time you push it will test your code, you do need a test suite though for travis to run.

 happy coding!

+YOU NEED TO BE AN ADMIN FOR THE REPO TO ADD TRAVIS TO IT ON EITHER PUBLIC GITHUB OR ENTERPRISE GITHUB